Table of contents

 Poverty focus and other policy objectives

-Allocated 8.1% of its bilateral ODA (USD 6 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1.
-This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation) and development food aid.
+Allocated 4.8% of its bilateral ODA (USD 1.3 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1.
+This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation, multisector aid for basic social services) and development food aid.
+Learn more by exploring the Reducing poverty and inequalities through ODA data explainer.

-Committed USD 0.4 million (1.1% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2023.
+Committed USD 1.1 million (9.8% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2024.
+Learn more by exploring the Aid for Trade dashboard.

 Institutional set-up

-Twenty-two staff members work on development co-operation in the MFA, the MoF and the CFCA.
-In addition, 49 staff members working in diplomatic missions, line ministries and other state institutions work part-time to development co-operation efforts.
+A total of 27 staff members work on development co-operation across the MFA, the Ministry of Finance and the CFCA.
+In addition, 55 staff members working in diplomatic missions, line ministries and other state institutions work part-time on development co-operation efforts.

 Quality and oversight

-Copy link to Quality and oversightInternal systems and processes help ensure the effective delivery of Latvia’s development co-operation.
-Select features are shown in the table below.
+Copy link to Quality and oversightInternal systems and processes help ensure the delivery of Latvia’s development co-operation.
+The table below highlights select features.

 Quality assurance |